arieln93/Social-network-server-and-client/README.md

 **Connections** – This interface should map a unique ID for each active client connected to the server.
 The implementation of Connections is part of the server pattern and not part of the protocol.
 It has 3 functions:
-**boolean send(int connId, T msg)** – sends a message T to client represented by the given connId o void broadcast(T msg) – sends a message T to all active clients.
+* boolean send(int connId, T msg) – sends a message T to client represented by the given connId.
+* void broadcast(T msg) – sends a message T to all active clients.
 This includes clients that has not yet completed log-in by the BGS protocol.
-Remember, Connections<T> belongs to the server pattern implemenration, not the protocol!. o void disconnect(int connId) – removes active client connId from map.
+Remember, Connections<T> belongs to the server pattern implemenration, not the protocol!.
+  * void disconnect(int connId) – removes active client connId from map.
-• ConnectionHandler<T> - A function was added to the existing interface. o Void send(T msg) – sends msg T to the client.
+  * ConnectionHandler<T> - A function was added to the existing interface.
+  * Void send(T msg) – sends msg T to the client.
 Should be used by send and broadcast in the Connections implementation.

-• BidiMessagingProtocol – This interface replacesthe MessagingProtocol interface.
+**BidiMessagingProtocol** – This interface replacesthe MessagingProtocol interface.
 It exists to support peer 2 peer messaging via the Connections interface.
 It contains 2 functions: o void start(int connectionId, Connections<T> connections) – initiate the